-- (1) The amounts shown under the "Stock Awards" column and the "Option Awards" column represent the aggregate grant date fair value of RSUs (including Senior Executive Performance RSUs) and option awards, respectively, granted to each named executive officer in the year indicated, computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation.
-A discussion of the assumptions used in calculating the grant date fair value is set forth in Note 7 to our financial statements included in our Form 10-K filed with the SEC on December 6, 2019.
-As of January 14, 2020, the performance period for our Senior Executive Performance RSUs ended and the Company's stock performance during the performance period did not result in the vesting of any Senior Executive Performance RSUs. - (2) The amounts shown under the "Non-Equity Incentive Plan Compensation" column represent annual cash bonuses earned pursuant to the 2019 Bonus Plan, the 2018 Bonus Plan, and the 2017 Bonus Plan, respectively. - (3) Represents group term life insurance and long term disability premiums and wellness benefits paid on behalf of our named executive officers in the fiscal years ended September 30, 2019, 2018 and 2017, unless otherwise noted. - (4) Represents the portion of the named executive officer's base salary earned during the portion of the 2019, 2018, and 2017 fiscal years during which the named executive officer commenced his employment with the Company (November 2019, in the case of Mr. Carnecchia; August 2019, in the case of Mr. Hansen; and June 2017, in the case of Mr. Davison). - (5) Mr. DeBello's compensation represents his base salary which was pro-rated based on his termination date.
-Mr. DeBello's All Other Compensation includes \$950,000 of severance, \$35,417 of COBRA payments associated with his termination, and \$822 of group term life insurance paid through his termination date. - (6) Mr. Hansen's salary represents his pro rata compensation received for serving as our PEO during our 2019 fiscal year from October 1, 2018 until November 15, 2018. - (7) Represents a discretionary bonus of \$48,808 with respect to the named executive officer's service to the Company during the 2017 fiscal year.
-The named executive officer joined the Company during the 2017 fiscal year, and thus was not a participant in the 2017 Bonus Plan, but was awarded this discretionary bonus by the Board, based on recommendations of the Compensation Committee, consistent with the targets and criteria set forth in the 2017 Bonus Plan, pro-rated to reflect the portion of the year during which the named executive officer served in his position. - (8) Includes \$50,000 for relocation expenses paid to the named executive officer in accordance with his offer letter.
+- (1) The amounts shown under the "Stock Awards" column and the "Option Awards" column represent the aggregate grant date fair value of RSUs (including certain Senior Executive Performance RSUs) and option awards, respectively, granted to each named executive officer in the year indicated, computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation.
+A discussion of the assumptions used in calculating the grant date fair value is set forth in Note 7 to our financial statements included in our Form 10-K filed with the SEC on July 31, 2023.
+As of November 2022, the performance period for our Senior Executive Performance RSUs ended and the Company's stock performance during the performance period did not result in the vesting of any Senior Executive Performance RSUs. - (2) The amounts shown under the Non-Equity Incentive Plan Compensation column represent annual cash bonuses earned pursuant to the Company's cash incentive plans that were in effect for the applicable year. - (3) Represents group term life insurance and long-term disability premiums and wellness benefits paid on behalf of our named executive officers in the fiscal years ended September 30, 2022, 2021, and 2020, unless otherwise noted. - (4) Represents the portion of Mr. Teruel's base salary earned during the portion of the 2021 fiscal year during which Mr. Teruel commenced his employment with the Company (July 2021). - (5) Represents a discretionary bonus of \$60,915 with respect to Mr. Teruel's service to the Company during the 2021 fiscal year.
+Mr. Teruel joined the Company during the 2021 fiscal year, and thus was not a participant in the Company's executive cash incentive program for the fiscal year ended September 30, 2021 (the "2021 Cash Incentive Plan"), but was awarded this discretionary bonus by the Board, based on recommendations of the Compensation Committee, consistent with the targets and criteria set forth in the 2021 Cash Incentive Plan, pro-rated to reflect the portion of the year during which Mr. Teruel served in his position.